Congratulations on your prize or being offered your scholarship/bursary/grant.

 Terms and Conditions

 - All award recipients are expected to attend an awards ceremony.
-This ceremony usually takes place in Semester 1 around May.
-Failure to attend without extenuating circumstances may result in the cancellation of your award and you may be required to refund any payments made to you ( please note details for 20189 are in progress and you will be notified in due course)
+This ceremony is tentatively planned for early May in 2020*.
+Failure to attend without extenuating circumstances may result in the cancellation of your award and you may be required to refund any payments made to you

 - All award recipients are required to maintain an academic status of good standing in their course.
 If your status changes to 'at risk', your award payment will be reviewed and might be stopped.
 You may be required to provide the FVAS scholarship committee with details of what has occurred in your studies causing you to fail.

 - All award recipients are required to submit an annual scholarship/bursary report to the scholarship committee.
-This will need to be completed and submitted after the release of Semester 2 results and prior to the 31st December (See details below).
+This will need to be completed and submitted by the 31st December (See details below)

 Some awards may have other terms and conditions, please see individual award pages for details.